 - It is manufactured in an FDA-inspected facility, just like any food item.

-The active ingredient in MgBRIGHT is "monomagnesium malate".
-This form of magnesium (magnesium bound to malic acid) is naturally found in fruits and vegetables.
+The active ingredient is magnesium bound to malate.
+This form of magnesium is naturally found in fruits and vegetables.
 Other popular forms of magnesium don't naturally exist in food, and are sometimes entirely inorganic in origin, made from crushed-up rock.

-We are so confident you will see positive results with MgBRIGHT, we offer a unique 110% Guarantee: if you want to return your bottle within 120 days of purchase, even if you have used the entire bottle
+We are so confident you will see positive results, we offer a unique 110% Guarantee: if you want to return your bottle within 120 days of purchase, even if you have used the entire bottle

 , we will refund your credit card 110% of your purchase price.